-WARNING: This is an unvented gas-fired appliance.
+WARNING: This product contains and/or generates chemicals known to the state of California to cause cancer or birth defects or other reproductive harm.
+WARNING: This is an unvented gas-fired heater.
 It uses air (oxygen) from the room in which it is installed.
 Provisions for adequate combustion and ventilation air must be provided.
 Refer to Air for Combustion and Ventilation section on Page 6 of this manual.

-This appliance may be installed in an aftermarket, permanently located, manufactured (mobile) home, where not prohibited by local codes.
+This appliance may be installed in an aftermarket,\ permanently located, manufactured (mobile) home, where not prohibited by local codes.